 You can read my more personal comments at http://blog.peacefulways.com/

 I was interviewed today by Margot Adler for National Public Radio.
 My segment of an hour-long program on taxes is the concluding interview, and represents a challenge to listeners to consider their moral responsibilities when they pay taxes that support war.
 The interview is part of NPR’s Justice Talking show, and broadcast in the Philadelphia area at 10 pm April 9, 2007, on WHYY (90.9 FM).
 The program is also available online at http://www.justicetalking.org/.
-For a direct connection to my interview, go to http://www.justicetalking.org/mp3/070402_SheldonInterview.mp3
+Search past programs for this program.

 If you wish more information about war tax resistance, click on the links at the right.